 A friend encouraged me to go to Friendly’s, and I was game.
 I ordered the peanut butter sauce on ice cream – let me tell you it was magical, and I fell in love with ice cream again.
 This recipe is my version of Friendly’s Peanut Butter Sauce.
 So if you aren’t close to a Friendly’s (they are mainly up north and in Florida) you don’t have to make a special trip for this wonderful taste treat.

-My copykat recipe makes about a pint and a quart of sauce.
+My copycat recipe makes about a pint and a half of sauce.
 I store mine in a canning jar in the refrigerator where it will stay fresh for a couple of weeks.
 It hardens back up in the fridge so you will need to heat this for a moment or two before serving.
 When following my recipe, if you don’t want to use corn syrup, I recommend Golden Syrup – it’s just like corn syrup, but it is made with sugar cane.

 How Do You Thin Peanut Butter to Drizzle It?
 There are three ways you can do this.